St Michael and All Angels, Booton, Norfolk

 To see it now, you might think that Elwin was a high Anglican, perhaps even an Anglo-catholic; in fact, this appears not to have been the case.
-He was, rather, an individualist, an English Eccentric.
-With two of his blessed girls, he toured the cathedrals of England looking for architectural forms to use; one of them contributed, over the course of ten years, almost £300,000 to the project, about six million pounds in today's money.
+He was, rather, an individualist, an English Eccentric, who used as models for the angels in the windows his many intimate young female friends, his 'blessed girls', as he called them.
+With two of them, he toured the cathedrals of England looking for architectural forms to use; one of them contributed, over the course of ten years, almost £300,000 to the project, about six million pounds in today's money.
 Meanwhile, his evangelically-minded wife kept the rectory, which he himself designed, devoid of carpets and curtains.

 Booton church is a vision of heaven - or, at least, the Reverend Whitell Elwin's vision of heaven.
 But of course, there is no longer a congregation.
 He has been immortalised by his work here, but his church is now redundant, and in the care of the Churches Conservation Trust.